 While these tools have been available to upper management for years, this unprecedented level of access democratises decision-making and engages every employee in the bottom line.
 Let’s see the most eminent benefits of utilising such software in more detail.

 Imagine that your sales team is presenting to a potential client, on the verge of closing a sale, when a question arises about past performance, financial efficiency, future predictions, or any of a host of factors.
 Out comes your phone or tablet, and seconds later, the data is charted, providing context simultaneously.
-This is just one scenario where software brings added value to businesses, and now we will explain how it benefits any business that implements these modern solutions into its workflow:
+This is just one scenario where performance dashboard software brings added value to businesses, and now we will explain dashboard features and benefits to any business that implements these modern solutions into its workflow:

 You gain a consistent view of KPIs: All your key performance indicators (KPIs) become visible from a centralised location, formed on a single screen, no matter the data source(s) you need to utilise.
 You can easily connect flat files, CRM- and ERP data, databases, helpdesk, social media, and many more, that will provide you with instant access to all the business information you might gather and need to analyse.
 That way, as a non-technical user you can fully explore your datasets with the help of a KPI dashboard and obtain a consistent, unified view of your business metrics, without relying on additional assistance from other departments.

-You save time and resources: Back in the days the IT department had the full responsibility to code the required information or generate reports that would take days, if not weeks.
+You empower everyone to explore data: Back in the days the IT department had the full responsibility to code the required information or generate reports that would take days, if not weeks.
 Modern solutions cut the middleman and provide the user with a drag-and-drop interface which enables you to explore the data on your own.
 This self-service approach empowers you to create and analyse your own dashboard, without writing a single line of SQL code by simply selecting the desired chart, and dropping it onto the required area.
 Your data is immediately visualised, and you don’t need to wait for the analysis for hours or days.
 Powerful online data analysis tools will do all the hard work for you.

 You get real-time updates: Real-time is all the rage these days, and why shouldn’t it be?
 Just think - your data automatically updated without the tedious and error-prone practice of manually entering new information.
 A real time dashboard allows you to monitor activity as it happens throughout your business processes.
 Your charts and reports are updated continuously in less than a second after the action occurs.
 Gone are the days of a decision-maker requesting a report for a meeting that gets rescheduled leading the report preparer to have to do the work twice.
 No matter when you need to look at the report, the charts are up to date.

-You enhance your decision-making: With the possibility to utilise artificial intelligence, the dashboarding software augments the traditional means of monitoring, analysing, and generating actionable insights, and takes you to the next level of data management.
+You reap the benefits of smart features: With the possibility to utilise artificial intelligence, the dashboarding software augments the traditional means of monitoring, analysing, and generating actionable insights, and takes you to the next level of data management.
 If a business anomaly occurs or a specific goal is met, modern tools will instantaneously alert you, hence, you can take immediate action and prevent a business disaster or celebrate your newly reached goals.
 You can benefit from neural networks, pattern recognition or threshold alerts that will help you spot trends and identify patterns, notifying you on important changes even on your mobile.

 As we expounded on the benefits and how you can take advantage of implementing these solutions into your business, now we will take a closer look at the top features that dashboard software needs to provide you with in order to upscale your business.
 We will focus here on actual features that are utilised during the creation, using, and sharing processes, after your data is ready and connected to the tool.
 Therefore, we will omit data quality (management), and third-party integrations that enable you to access your data from a single point of truth – these are already inevitable requirements; hence, we won’t look into further details.